rxdock/rxdock/docs/reference-guide/configuration.rst

 Configuration
 =============

-Before launching rDock, make sure the following environment variables are defined.
+Before launching |Dock|, make sure the following environment variables are defined.
 Precise details are likely to be site-specific.

-* ``RBT_ROOT`` environment variable: should be defined to point to the rDock installation directory.
+* ``RBT_ROOT`` environment variable: should be defined to point to the |Dock|
+  installation directory.
-* ``RBT_HOME`` environment variable: is optional, but can be defined to to point to a user project directory containing rDock input files and customised data files.
+* ``RBT_HOME`` environment variable: is optional, but can be defined to to point to a user project directory containing |Dock| input files and customised data files.
 * ``PATH`` environment variable: ``$RBT_ROOT/bin`` should be added to the ``$PATH`` environment variable.